-We shall first describe the sample to be used for the experiment, and the equipment that will be used to bring samples to the desired measurement conditions (methane concentration/temperature).
-The next section gives a brief discussion to the spectrometer as well as matters to be considered in choosing the incident wavelength for this experiment.
+We shall first describe the samples to be used for the experiment, and the equipment that will be used to bring them to the desired measurement conditions (methane concentration and temperature).
+The next section provides a brief discussion of the spectrometer as well as matters to be considered in choosing the incident wavelength for this experiment.
 We then describe the reduction of the data to obtain the scattering function, and we follow with some words about the scattering that is expected for these measurements.
 This then sets the scene for the analysis and discussion of the experimentally measured scattering function.

 II.
-The sample
+The samples

-Prior to the experiment ~2.26 grams of the deuterated MOF5 sample will have been loaded into a vanadium cell with a valve and gas-line attached.
-Before the start of the experiment we will have mounted the sample in a helium cryostat, and taken select background measurements.
-We will then load methane into the sample using a known volume (37.5 cc).
-Through the night we shall collect data at temperatures and wavelengths decided by the experimental group.
+We have synthesized somewhat more than 2 grams of deuterated MOF-5, and roughly 1 gram of deuterated UiO-66.
+In preparation for the summer school, each sample will have been loaded into a vanadium pressure cell with a valve and gas-line attached.
+Before the start of each group's experiment, we will have mounted and cooled one of the samples in a low temperature environment (helium cryostat or closed cycle refrigerator) and selected background measurements will have been completed.
+The group's experiment may or may not include bare samples in addition to the samples loaded with methane using a homemade gas loading system.
+Through the night we shall collect data at temperatures and wavelengths decided by the group.